koderka/Java_Basic_Structures/README.md

 Euclidean algorithm: counts the greatest common divisor (GDC) for two positive integers.
 Example: GDC for integers 496 and 186 is 62.

+Arrays

+Main1: creates an array with 20 randomly generated integers from 0 to 100 and returns a minimal value of the array.

+Main2: creates an array with 10 integers and fills it with number 2.

+Main3: creates an array with 10 integers, reverses its order and returns an array with reversed order.

+Main4: sorts a given array of integers.

+Main5: prints length of arrays in the 2-dimensional array as well as all its elements (each array in a separate row).

+Main6: prints a sum of all elements in the array.

+Main7: prints a trace of a matrix (sum of elements placed diagonally).

 Methods